raygervais/raygervais.dev/content/articles/2020/12/a-year-of-journaling/index.md

 ## How I Attempt To Plan My Day

 In same habit of the productive few, I try to plan my day in the morning.
 I never truly understood the concept of planning your tomorrow the night before because so much could occur between then and now.
 So, I'll list off major meetings I'm aware of (such as a demo), actionable goals for the day (such as debugging a bug, doing laundry, writing a blog post), and items which consume about two hours or more of my day (events, essentially).
 I've adapted some of the `Bullet Journal` syntax to one which I find to be more flexible.
 To better illustrate the syntax (and because I fear my own writing may be far beyond legible given the photo example), I've digitized it below.
-For some unspeakeable reason, I opt to write 99% of my notes and bullet items in cursive.
+For some unspeakable reason, I opt to write 99% of my notes and bullet items in cursive.
 This is perhaps to fight those who don't subscribe to privacy?
 Who knows.
 So, back to the semantics.

 ![Journal Sample](./images/journal_example.jpg)